Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring

-We make the most of the Gauss-Markov theorem.
+We make the most of the Gau{\ss}-Markov theorem.
 When the numerical values of the tested frequencies $\bm{\beta}_{I}$ (Equation \ref{EqBetaOne}) are fixed, the model becomes linear and the solution for the other free parameters $\bm{\beta}_{II}$ is {\it unique} (Equation \ref{EqBetaTwo}).
 All possible $\bm{\beta}_{I}$ frequency combinations are tested (Equation \ref{EqCombinations}).
 For every tested frequency combination $\bm{\beta}_{I}$, the linear model gives a {\it unique} value for the test statistic $z$ (Equations~ \ref{EqzR} and \ref{EqzChi}).
 From all tested frequency combinations, we select the best frequency combination $\bm{\beta}_{\mathrm{I,best}}$ which minimises $z$.
 The linear model for this best frequency combination $\bm{\beta}_{\mathrm{I,best}}$ gives {\it unique} values for the remaining other free parameters $\bm{\beta}_{\mathrm{II,best}}$.
 The only goal for the massive DCM search (Equation \ref{EqMassive}) is to find these {\it unique} initial free parameter values $\bm{\beta}_{\mathrm{initial}}= [\bm{\beta}_{\mathrm{I,best}},\bm{\beta}_{\mathrm{II,best}}]$ for the non-linear iteration that gives the {\it unique} final free parameter values $\bm{\beta}_{\mathrm{final}}$ (Equation \ref{EqIteration}).

 We use the Fisher-test to compare many different non-linear DCM models against each other.
 The selection criterion for the best model is {\it unique} (Equation \ref{EqFisher}).
 The best DCM model is not necessarily the correct model, if this correct model is not among the compared models.
-The correct model must be able the predict the future and past data.
-We formulate the Predictability-test for alternative DCM models (Equation \ref{EqPredz}).
-The order of Fisher- and Predictability-tests can be reversed.
-However, the former uses all data, while the latter uses a subset of all data, the predictive data.
-In ideal cases, both tests identify the same best and correct model, like in Section \ref{SectPrediction}.
+The correct model must be able to forecast the future and past data.
+We formulate the Forecast-test for alternative DCM models (Equation \ref{EqForez}).
+The order of Fisher- and Forecast-tests can be reversed.
+However, the former uses all data, while the latter uses a subset of all data, the forecasting data.
+In ideal cases, both tests identify the same best and correct model, like in Section \ref{SectForecast}.

-\subsection{Stability (\ConThree)}
+\subsubsection{Stability (\ConThree)}